Darxo/Hardened/README.md

 ### Other Major Changes

-- Loot Allocation is reworked: If your company dealt at least 50% of the total damage received by the target, you receive their loot, no matter who killed it.
-Otherwise you receive no loot from it
 - **Night Effect** now grants -3 Vision (down from -2)
 - Disable **Veteran Perks**.
 Your brothers no longer gain perk points after Level 11
 - When you pay compensation on dismissing a brother, he will share 50% of his experience with all remaining brothers.
 Each brother can only receive up to 10% of this shared experience.